akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “He is awake,” the woman said, nodding toward the yard.

-Beatrice stepped outside.
-The morning was cold and bright.
-Frost laced the grass.
+Beatrice stepped outside and blinked.
+The morning was icy bright, with frost silvering the grass.
 Godfrey stood by the well, splashing water on his face with his good hand.
 He winced.

 “You should not be up,” she said.

 “I should not be lying down, either.”
-He straightened.
+He straightened, water dripping from his chin.
 “The world does not stop because we are sore.”

 She almost smiled.
-“My father?”
+“Do you know of my father?”

-“Still asleep.”
+“Asleep now.
+The old priest—the one from St Peter’s in the village—came earlier and gave him the Blessing.
+They shared the bread and prayed for his strength.
+He asked after you, but I said you needed sleep as much as prayer.
+I hope I did not overstep.”

 Alard approached, his boots crunching on the frost.
 “My lord, we had word from Rockingham.
-The priest was found ten miles away, trying to sell the silver he took from Sir Guy.
+The corrupt priest from St. Mary-by-the-Woods was found ten miles away, caught trying to buy a horse.
+He was insisting that his hundred silver pennies were good enough to buy the thousand penny rouncey.
 The Castellan has entered his crimes into the record to await the Queen’s audit.
 He will likely be defrocked – the Bishop’s clerk has already been notified.
 It is a matter for the Church’s court now.”

 Godfrey nodded.
 “And Sir Guy?”